-If you haven't learned in depth about project management methodologies, it can be hard to tell the difference between a Kanban board and a Scrum board, or to understand why the differences between Agile vs. Waterfall are important.
+If you haven't learned in depth about project management methodologies, it can be hard to tell the difference between a Kanban board and a Scrum board or to understand why the differences between Agile vs. Waterfall methodologies are important.
 And with so many similar terms floating around, it might seem like it doesn't matter which project management method you choose.
 But each methodology has its strengths, weaknesses and best use cases.

 Agile vs. Waterfall vs. Kanban vs. Scrum